colebenedicto/landing-page/README.md

 **The Odin Project Landing page**

-I'm done with the mobile view now but the web view still looks like shit
+Done with the mobile view but there's room for improvement.